DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-asking-candidates-to-confirm-who-reference-requests-should-be-sent-to.md

 - delete reference details, so that a reference request is not sent
 - change reference details
-- add details of another person who should receive a reference request
+- add reference details, so that an additional reference request is sent

 The ‘accept offer’ button only appears if the candidate has given details for at least 2 references.